ElectricDrill/AstraHealthDocs/DocFx/MD/workflows/damage.md

 > [!IMPORTANT]
 > If no strategy is resolved — neither custom nor override is set on the entity, and no default is configured in `AstraRpgHealthConfigSO` — `TakeDamage` logs an error and the pipeline does not run.

+#### Extending a Strategy Without Duplication

+A common pattern is building a specialised pipeline by extending the project-wide default.
+For example, a boss entity might need all the same mitigation steps as regular enemies, plus one extra capping step.
+Maintaining two separate assets with identical steps creates a maintenance burden: every change to the default pipeline must be manually replicated in every dependent asset.

+To address this, each `DamageCalculationStrategySO` exposes a **Pre-Strategy** section above the step list and a **Post-Strategy** section below it.
+When enabled, each section executes an entire other strategy before or after the steps defined on the current asset, without duplicating any step.

+Both sections share the same layout:
+- **Enabled** toggle — when enabled, the strategy in this section will run before (for Pre) or after (for Post) the steps defined on this asset.
+- **Use Default Pipeline** checkbox — when checked, the global default `DamageCalculationStrategy` configured in `AstraRpgHealthConfigSO` is used.
+When unchecked, a **Custom Strategy** drag-and-drop field appears to assign any other `DamageCalculationStrategySO` asset explicitly.

+A typical example: to create a boss pipeline that applies all standard mitigation and then limits incoming damage to 10% of the boss's max HP, configure the strategy asset as follows:
+- **Pre-Strategy**: enabled → **Use Default Pipeline** checked (runs the project-wide default pipeline first).
+- **Own steps**: `ApplyDamageCapStep` (with a `DamageCap` component on the boss, **Source** set to Health Scaling, Max HP, 0.1).
+- **Post-Strategy**: disabled.

+With this setup, any change to the default pipeline is automatically picked up by the boss strategy — no duplication required.

+> [!CAUTION]
+> The system includes a recursion guard that prevents a strategy from executing itself directly or indirectly.
+If a cycle is detected at runtime — for example, Strategy A uses Strategy B as its post-strategy, and Strategy B uses Strategy A as its pre-strategy — a warning is logged and the repeated execution is skipped.
+Design strategy chains as directed acyclic graphs to avoid this.